xuankimtran/docs-1/pages/katalon-analytics/docs/kt-upload-test-mocha.md

 description:
 ---

-You can submit Mocha framework's test results to Katalon TestOps.
+You can submit test results from the Mocha framework to Katalon TestOps.

 > Notes:
 >
-> You can download a sample project [here](https://github.com/katalon-studio-samples/testops-report-sample-js) for upload testing via Mocha.
+> You can download [Mocha sample project](https://github.com/katalon-studio-samples/testops-report-sample-js) to upload tests from Mocha.

 Follow these steps:

-1. Open the Mocha file in [Visual Studio Code](https://code.visualstudio.com).
+1. Open the Mocha file in the file editor  that it is compatible with (e.g., [Visual Studio Code](https://code.visualstudio.com)).

      <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/kt-upload-test-mocha/kt_vs_code_open_mocha.png" width=100% alt="open mocha in vsc">